 Choosing to run will depend on various factors.
 Do you possess the prerequisite ability to devote time and work to get the job done?
 Do you understand your goals for your newly elected position?

-Our team from Reach Voters takes pride in educating and guiding both candidates and voters on the specific information related to South Florida elections.
+Our team from Reach Voters takes pride in educating and guiding both candidates and voters on the specific information related to the South Florida elections.
 To learn more about the necessary candidate qualifications in Miami-Dade or Broward County, contact our dedicated today!